-Shia LaBeouf found fame at a young age, first through stand up comedy before moving on to become a Disney kid.
+Shia LaBeouf found fame at a young age, first through stand-up comedy before moving on to become a Disney kid.
 However, it wasn’t until 2007 and Disturbia that LaBeouf’s popularity would see him rise to the role of a global teen idol.
 But just like the many child actors who came before him, LaBeouf’s journey to this point was far from glamourous as he battled with alcohol, anger and internal despair.
 Written by LaBeouf, Honey Boy may have changed the names of its characters, but this is, in essence, an autobiographical exploration of LaBeouf’s youth as we explore themes of anger, addiction and parental influence.
-Here Honey Boy explores the challenges of fame at an early age, the demons of addiction and the misguided actions of parents who live out their dreams through their children.
+Honey Boy explores the challenges of fame at an early age, the demons of addiction and the misguided actions of parents who live out their dreams through their children.

 The film opens amid the explosions and stunts of a 2005 film set.
-Otis (Lucas Hedges) is a leading man whose life is submerged in a bottle of any spirit he can find – his life a whirlwind of anger, frustration and risk that eventually leads him to rehab.
-While in rehab, Otis’ internal hurt and trauma slowly surface as he considers the fractious and challenging relationship with his father as we are taken back to 1995, where young Otis (Noah Jupe) sits on the brink of stardom.
+Otis (Lucas Hedges) is a leading man whose life is dictated by a bottle of any spirit he can find – his emotions a whirlwind of anger, frustration and risk that eventually lead him to rehab; there, Otis’ internal hurt and trauma surface as he considers the fractious and challenging relationship with his father as we are taken back to 1995, where young Otis (Noah Jupe) sits on the brink of stardom.
 Otis lives in a motel room with his recovering alcoholic father (Shia LaBeouf), who is at times loving but often volatile, their relationship fractured by fame.
 Here, young Otis desperately searches for a better future while his father lives out his failures through his son.